Jerling1989/Materialize-Portfolio/README.md

 # Materialize-Portfolio
-This is my main portfolio site at the moment.
-It was made with HTML, CSS, jQuery, PHP, and the Materialize CDN.
+This is my main portfolio website that I designed to display information about me, my skills, and some of my projects.
+I designed it with HTML, CSS, Materialize, jQuery, PHP, and AJAX.
+I gave it a modern slick design while also trying to add some character that hints to my personality.

+---

 - The first thing the user will notice is the header I created with the New York City skyline in the background and a logo of my name I made with Gimp Photo Editor.
 ![Header](assets/img/readme/header.png)